bixb922/crank-organ/doc-software/README.md

 * Browser as user interface (Chrome or Firefox).
 Management is done with WiFi with a browser on a cell phone, tablet or PC.
 No need to install anything on the cell phone or tablet.
 * However: the solution can play music perfectly without a cell phone present
-* Can define a setlist or select tune by tune.
+* Can define a up to ten setlists or select tune by tune.
 * It's very fast to establish a setlist.
 The setlist can be ordered, shuffled and stored on flash.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.
 * MIDI files can be updated via WiFi or via USB connection.
 You can add description, author, title, year and a rating to each tune.
 * To aid tuning, playing scales and individual notes is supported.
 A tuner is included.
 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
 Allows to define custom scales and different MIDI instruments, like a glockenspiel MIDI instrument.
 * This system is highly scalable, capable of managing a virtually unlimited number of pipes.
-The microcontroller can store about 1600 MIDI files in it's flash memory.
+The microcontroller can store about 1600 MIDI compressed files in it's flash memory.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
 Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
 * Allows to store lyrics
-* Unattended operation is possible too
+* Unattended operation is possible too.
+After a definable number of seconds, the next tune starts automatically.
 * Software or hardware registers (as in "register stop of a organ")
 * Crank turning speed sets MIDI playback speed (optional)
+* Crank turning starts MIDI playback (optional)
 * Simulated percussion: drums are simulated playing several pipes together during a very short time
 * Shows remaining battery capacity on browser
 * Many options to move valves, percussion and other devices: